MrTipson/compiler/docs/syntax.md

 > Note: Cast expression: type is expr2

-> Note: Idents get replaced by declaration pointers during name resolution (phase 3) (except in declarations themselves).
+> Note: Declaration address is added as expr2 to ident expressions during name resolution (phase 3).